 God’s Word is the source of wisdom and a variety of good things, a truth we see proclaimed throughout Scripture.
-See, for example, the psalter and the ministry and life of Jesus.
+See, for example, the Psalms and the ministry and life of Jesus.
 But more than merely the source, the presence of God is the good thing itself.
 Although Christ himself is no longer physically on this earth, he has left us with his Spirit, and the Spirit enables us to experience communion with God through spending time in his Word.
+We as Christians should feast on Scripture.

 But sitting quietly in the presence of God through time in the Scriptures runs contrary to the various ways our culture has conditioned us to seek goodness, joy, and peace.
 We have been conditioned to think like consumers, and this shows up in a variety of ways.